nicolasugrinovic/multiphys/README.md

 2. Run the commands from `data_preproc.sh` for each dataset.
 This will generate the files directly to the `sample_data` folder.
 3. Finally you can run the demo code on your processed data as explained above.

+NOTE: please replace the path with your own path in the code.

 ## TODO List